The festive season is here!

 A reusable advent calendar is great for counting down to Christmas in an eco-friendly way.
 You can tailor the treats and keep it for years to come.

-If you have been enjoying a shop-bought calendar this year make sure to recycle it if you can and you could look to buy a reusable one ready for next year.
+If you're enjoying a shop-bought calendar this year, recycle it if you can and keep your eyes peeled for a reusable one ready for next year.

 B is for... batteries

 New gifts at Christmas (especially children's toys) often require batteries which are difficult to recycle.
-Instead look out for toys that don't need batteries.
-If batteries are a must for that special gift then you could consider getting some rechargeable ones to help reduce waste.
+Instead, look out for toys that don't need them or take a look at rechargeable batteries to help reduce waste.